 Prior to writing up, students must read Academic Regulation A6: Research Degrees, in particular Schedule 6.1 which offers generic advice on layout, font sizes etc as you finalise your thesis submission.

-As part of the thesis submission, all students will have to complete and submit a Research Degrees Self-Declaration (RDDECL) Form (DOC 120KB).
-In addition, they should provide a Turnitin summary report which shows the major comparisons, which is usually the first few pages highlighting the largest comparisons, as well as an A4 abstract of the thesis.
+As part of the thesis submission, all students must complete and submit a Research Degrees Self-Declaration (RDDECL) Form (DOC 120KB), as well as provide a Turnitin summary report which shows the major comparisons - usually the first few pages highlighting the largest comparisons, as well as an A4 abstract of the thesis.

 The viva examination is the part of your research degree programme which might cause you greatest anxiety.